daonerz/wordpress/README.md

-# Wordpress Docker image fork from official?
+# Wordpress Docker image fork from official.
 ## Why another fork ?

 * To include GD with Freetype support in order to use Wordpress plugin Really Simple CAPTCHA with Contact Form 7.